 How to get to the National park Brijuni?

-By boat: The only way to reach Brijuni National Park from the mainland is getting on a boat from previously mentioned Fazana, which has regular boat service to the island of Veliki Brijuni.
+The only way to reach Brijuni National Park from the mainland is getting on a boat from previously mentioned Fazana, which has regular boat service to the island of Veliki Brijuni.
 Journey time is around 20 minutes.
 Boats travel daily in both directions throughout the year, although there is a much higher frequency during the summer months. (see the timetable of boat transfers here).
 Alternatively, you can also visit the Brijuni islands by joining an organised tour from the mainland.

 Arriving by car: Since there is no ferry boat that transports cars to the Brijuni islands, you should consider leaving your car on parking lots in Fazana which cost 3 kunas per hour (5 kunas during the summer season)

 In the National park Brijuni it is possible to stay in hotels or villas:

 - The “Neptun-Istra” Hotel

 As an alternative option, you can find private accommodation in nearby Fazana:

 Good to know when visiting the National park Brijuni